 Thank you so much for your reply!
 Writing anti-heroes isn’t easy, but I’m glad the examples helped.

-BIG BAD WOLF is Feeling Lucky submits "Brother Mine" and writes: Recently, I watched Nicholas Cage in "Drive Angry".
+BIG BAD WOLF submits "Brother Mine" and writes: Recently, I watched Nicholas Cage in "Drive Angry".
 It's about an undead murderer who escapes from Hell with the intention of rescuing his granddaughter from Satanic Cultists, and avenging his daughter's murder at the hands of their leader.
 Problem is, Hell sent a Bounty Hunter after him.
 What I can tell you is this- there's no angels in Hell, but there is compassion- seems Satan doesn't like the sacrifice of children in his name, and thus allows Cage to just go on a mayhem spree upon the cultists.